FcoMelendez/iot-agent-ros2/README.md

     * Async updates through Lazy NGSI Attributes
     * Device actuation through NGSI Commands

 The agent relies on *rclnodejs* to interact with the ROS 2 architecture (south port of the agent).
-For NGSI interactions (north port of the agent), the agent follows the typical approach to FIWARE IoT Agents and builds on the *iotagent-node-lib*.
+For NGSI interactions (north port), the agent follows the typical approach to FIWARE IoT Agents and builds on the *iotagent-node-lib*.

 ## <a name="install"></a> Install
 Information about how to install the IoT Agent for ROS 2 can be found at the corresponding section of the